amyacharya/ItsMeAmrit/README.md

 Hello.
 I'm Amrit Acharya.
 Being an Army kid i was born and raised all over India.

+I love Oreo & Stock Market Trading.
 I am the founder of Xobin.